 The Pilgrims believed it was a corrupt holiday and banned any celebrations during that time period.

 In 1919, a storage tank that held millions of gallons of molasses burst and flooded the city, killing 21 people and several horses and injuring more than 100 others.
+To hear more Boston stories similar to this one, check out a Boston Ghost Tour.

 It’s against the law since 1984 when a drunk driver killed 20-year-old Kathleen Barry.